Last Updated on December 17, 2022

 6. Gentle Stretching

 Besides the normal stretching that you do as part of your post-workout cooldown routine, gentle stretching can be done continuously after a pole fitness workout has finished.
 When you start to feel soreness in your muscles, start to gently stretch them.
-There’s no need to do any deep flexibility training, as your muscles are already sore, but gentle stretching can help ease the pain of DOMS (Delayed Onset Muscle Soreness).

 Just perform each stretch as much as you feel comfortable, you know your own body, and try to hold each stretch for 10-15 seconds, relax, then repeat.
 Make sure you focus on your breathing during the stretch as well, as it’s tempting to hold your breath subconsciously!